Guide summary

 | ASUS TUF Gaming A16 Advantage Edition | Best budget gaming laptop | Dedicated graphics and stronger cooling for buyers who need games or GPU-accelerated work. | Large, heavier, and not ideal as an all-day school laptop. |

-| Samsung Galaxy Book4 | Best thin budget alternative | Slim design and decent productivity experience when verified in tier. | Value depends heavily on verified offer and configuration. |
+| Samsung Galaxy Book4 | Best thin budget alternative | Slim design and decent productivity experience when the offer lines up. | Value depends heavily on verified offer and configuration. |

 How to choose for your situation